Mediatek-Cloud/MCS/README.md

 - Receive notifications when DataPoints are collected or change
 - Manage the life cycle of devices, as you would in your live implementation
 - Manage and control remotely, using the complementary mobile app
-- Create reports about products, devices and collected data
+- Create reports about prototypes, devices and collected data
 - Perform FOTA firmware updates
 - Control access to data and devices with granular security control